HudaShafique/user-profile-analyzer/README.md

 - Type casting (int, float)
 - Conditional statements (if-else)

-## How to Run
-1. Make sure Python is installed
-2. Run the program using:

 ## Purpose
 This project was created to practice Python fundamentals as part of my journey toward Machine Learning and AI.